 Students should enroll in distance education courses only if they are serious about and capable of more independent, technology-enhanced environments and use organizational skills for timely completion of college-level coursework.
 To enroll in a distance education course, students should have successfully completed any requisite developmental coursework.

 To enroll in an online course, students should have successfully completed any requisite developmental coursework.

 Those who are apt to succeed as distance learners:

 - Have good organizational and time management skills

 - Have the discipline to study without external reminders

 - Can adapt to new learning environments

-Success in fully online and blended/hybrid courses require a combination of personal motivation, the ability to use computer technology, self-direction in completing coursework on time, and the reading and writing skills to communicate with both the instructor and classmates.
+Success in distance education requires a combination of personal motivation, the ability to use computer technology, self-direction in completing coursework on time, and the reading and writing skills to communicate with both the instructor and classmates.